Algeria: Early modern era

-French colonization (1830–1962)
+French colonisation (1830–1962)

 Under the pretext of a slight to their consul, the French invaded and captured Algiers in 1830.
+According to several historians, the methods used by the French to establish control over Algeria reached genocidal proportions.
 Historian Ben Kiernan wrote on the French conquest of Algeria: "By 1875, the French conquest was complete.
-The war had killed approximately 825,000 indigenous Algerians since 1830."
+The war had killed approximately 825,000 indigenous Algerians since 1830".
 French losses from 1831 to 1851 were 92,329 dead in the hospital and only 3,336 killed in action.
-The population of Algeria, which stood at about 2.9 million in 1872, reached nearly 11 million in 1960.
+In 1872, The Algerian population stood at about 2.9 million.
 French policy was predicated on "civilising" the country.
 The slave trade and piracy in Algeria ceased following the French conquest.
 The conquest of Algeria by the French took some time and resulted in considerable bloodshed.
 A combination of violence and disease epidemics caused the indigenous Algerian population to decline by nearly one-third from 1830 to 1872.
 On 17 September 1860, Napoleon III declared "Our first duty is to take care of the happiness of the three million Arabs, whom the fate of arms has brought under our domination."
-During this time, only Kabylia resisted, the Kabylians were not colonized until after the Mokrani Revolt in 1871.
+During this time, only Kabylia resisted, the Kabylians were not colonised until after the Mokrani Revolt in 1871.

+Alexis de Tocqueville wrote and never completed an unpublished essay outlining his ideas for how to transform Algeria from an occupied tributary state to a colonial regime, wherein he advocated for a mixed system of "total domination and total colonisation" whereby French military would wage total war against civilian populations while a colonial administration would provide rule of law and property rights to settlers within French occupied cities.

 From 1848 until independence, France administered the whole Mediterranean region of Algeria as an integral part and département of the nation.
 One of France's longest-held overseas territories, Algeria became a destination for hundreds of thousands of European immigrants, who became known as colons and later, as Pied-Noirs.
 Between 1825 and 1847, 50,000 French people emigrated to Algeria.
 These settlers benefited from the French government's confiscation of communal land from tribal peoples, and the application of modern agricultural techniques that increased the amount of arable land.
 Many Europeans settled in Oran and Algiers, and by the early 20th century they formed a majority of the population in both cities.